spysabbir/laravel-news-website/README.md

 Variable Name | Description
 --- | ---
-DB_* | database settings to connect the database with this project MAIL_* | database settings to send email via SMTP
+*DB | database settings for connect the database with this project *MAIL | mail settings for send email via smtp server *SOCIAL_LOGIN | social login settings for login using social account via socialite package

 - Now migrate and seed the database using
  ```